 More generally speaking, the work happening across COPIM’s WPs might be understood as the interdisciplinary occupation with distinct perspectives on, and vectors of inquiry into the underlying questions and issues relating to the ecosystem of OA book publishing that are approached by the team in a complex and interconnected fashion — a mode that resembles a rhizomatic network of relationalities between single individuals, social groups (teams), partner/host institutions, and the technological platforms and services involved.4

 Lesson 2: Maintain flexibility

-Much of the early work on the project focused on establishing internal infrastructures and formal routines to report, explore, and negotiate ways to keep the burden of project administration as low as possible.
-Once we had our infrastructure in place, we were getting ready to host our first major COPIM-hosted workshop just before the ReduxConference in Cambridge in the Spring of 2020.
+Much of the early work on the project focused on establishing internal infrastructures and formal routines to report, explore, and negotiate ways to keep the burden of project administration as low as possible for all involved.
+And once we had our basic project processes and infrastructure in place, we were gearing up to host our first major COPIM-hosted workshop just before the ReduxConference in Cambridge in the spring of 2020.

 But then, the UK was hit by the first wave of the pandemic.
 All preparations had to be scrapped, leading to a major overhaul of infrastructure and programme setup.
 As Lucy Barnes, COPIM’s Outreach specialist aptly noted in an early blog post reflecting on this: